dl1bz/deskhpsdr/Notes_if_using_HERMES-Lite-2.md

 ## Using GPIO (Raspberry Pi only) ##

 If using GPIO control lines (Raspberry Pi only), you need to set **GPIO=ON** in the ```make.config.deskhpsdr``` before you start compiling deskHPSDR.
 With other OS like macOS we cannot use GPIO, because such computers like Macs havn't any GPIO.
-Use a DIY MIDI device/controller instead.
+Use a DIY MIDI device/controller instead and control deskHPSDR via MIDI.
+Functions are accessible via GPIO can be used via MIDI too.